4 scenic road journeys.

 Transport is by regular fixed-route and fixed-time shared minibus, which will nevertheless collect you from and deliver you to your hotels.

-The trip covers climates ranging from tropical lowland to more temperate zones in the highlands.
+The trip covers climates ranging from tropical to more temperate zones in the highlands.
 Those travelling between May and October journeys should encounter high temperatures (around 35°C) and high humidity in the lowlands.
 The ‘official’ rainy (green) season is May to November.

 December to April visitors will still encounter high temperatures in lowland areas, but cool evenings around Arenal and San José with temperatures falling to around 5°C. Rainfall and humidity will be much lower at this time.